limbo-works/Limbo.Umbraco.TwentyThree/v13/configuration.md

 ## App Settings

-In order to access the TwentyThree API, the package needs to be configured with a set of credentials, which should be added in your appSettings.json file like this:
+In order to access the TwentyThree API, the package needs to be configured with a set of credentials, which should be added in your `appSettings.json` file via the `Limbo:TwentyThree` section like this:

-The package introduces a new `Limbo:TwentyThree` section in the appsettings.json file.

 ```json
 {